MicrosoftDocs/memdocs/sccm/core/plan-design/hierarchy/ports.md

 Use IPsec to help secure the traffic between the site server and site systems.
 If you must restrict the dynamic ports that are used with RPC, you can use the Microsoft RPC configuration tool (rpccfg.exe) to configure a limited range of ports for these RPC packets.
 For more information about the RPC configuration tool, see [How to configure RPC to use certain ports and how to help secure those ports by using IPsec](https://support.microsoft.com/help/908472/how-to-configure-rpc-to-use-certain-ports-and-how-to-help-secure-those).

 > [!IMPORTANT]
 >  Before you install these site systems, ensure that the remote registry service is running on the site system server and that you have specified a site system installation account if the site system is in a different Active Directory forest without a trust relationship.
+For example, the remote registry service is used on servers running site systems such as distribution points (both pull or standard), remote SQL servers, and the Application Catalog.

 ###  <a name="BKMK_PortsClientInstall"></a> Ports used by Configuration Manager client installation